 Full-time students who successfully complete the taught modules in the August re-sit exam session will submit their dissertation in December.

-Part time: 20 weeks of lectures plus dissertation and examination periods spread over one year and 3 months.
+Part-time students take 20 weeks of lectures, plus dissertation and examination periods spread over two years and three months.

 Part-time students complete all modules over the course of four terms, from September to June, before undertaking their dissertation.